 Ever since I wrote about how going for therapy was my biggest gift to myself*, I’ve met with a few medical students to talk about the topic of mental health.
 Many of them were worried about their ability to make it through med school with their illness.
-Many were worried about the viability of a career in medicine with depression.
+Many were worried about the viability of aContinue reading “Can I Be A Depressed Doctor?”

 If you’re a regular here, you know how much I care about mental health, not just in the medical sense (although I do LOVE psychiatry!) but also in terms of the way it is presented in popular culture.
 Including books.
 Books count as popular culture, right?!
 I must admit that before Finding Audrey I hadContinue reading “A Lighter Take on Mental Health | Finding Audrey by Sophie Kinsella”

+Dear Doctor I’m writing to ask you please to not do that thing.
+You know what I’m talking about.
 It’s a Saturday morning, or the middle of the night on an overnight call, or whatever: it is a time of day that nobody wants to be working.
 And we are working.
-Maybe we are working on the same service, maybe I don’t know you from a bar of soap.
+Maybe we are workingContinue reading “Dear Doctor, From A Med Student”

 Two little sisters had an extended stay in the small rural hospital.
 They were the stars of the Paeds ward.
 The little one was absolutely shining and brightened up the whole ward.
 I spent ward rounds with her in my arms, on my hips, and eventually falling asleep on my back.
 She was loved.
-The older one was a regular little mother-figure.
-No nurse was allowed to clean or feed her sister: SHE did it.
+The olderContinue reading “A Tale of Two Sisters (and Grief and Mental Health)”

 I’m a little sad.
 Today we finished our final psychiatry rotation.
 We had four weeks theory in third year and four weeks practical in fifth, but this year’s rotation was much more amazing.